mredag/eformLockerRoom/README.md

 # From Windows PC - discover new IP
 .\scripts\deployment\discover-pi.ps1

+# Test connection with new IP
+.\scripts\deployment\pi-manager.ps1 health

-# Update pi-manager with new IP
+# Update pi-manager with new IP if needed
 # Edit scripts/deployment/pi-manager.ps1:
 # $PI_HOST = "pi@NEW_IP_ADDRESS"
 ```